Judge orders Seattle to stop using tear gas during protests

 “As tens of thousands of people were gathering today to march silently and in solidarity against police brutality and misconduct, the U.S. District Court affirmed their right to protest, free from state violence.
 That is a victory for today," the group said in a statement.

-Durkan tweeted Friday afternoon that she and Best participated in the Black Lives Matter march, saying Best and her police department leaders have been working “incredibly hard to adjust and improve every day.”

-Black Lives Matter had encouraged supporters not go to work or to work from home Friday and to take time to learn about local elected officials and issues.
-Organizers have demands for the city, county and state, including cutting at least $100 million from the Seattle police budget, ending cash bail and declaring racism a public health crisis.
+Black Lives Matter encouraged supporters not go to work or to work from home Friday and to learn about local elected officials and issues.
+Organizers have demands for the city, county and state that include cutting at least $100 million from the Seattle police budget, ending cash bail and declaring racism a public health crisis.

+Durkan tweeted that she and the police chief participated in the march, saying Best and her Police Department leaders have been working “incredibly hard to adjust and improve every day.”

+Washington State Patrol Chief John Batiste also said Friday his personnel will stop using gas until further notice, particularly amid the pandemic.